How we research

 AI document analysis

 When you choose to use AI analysis (it’s opt-in), your narrative text and any document text you choose to analyze are sent to Anthropic over an encrypted connection.
-Anthropic does not retain your data after processing and does not use it to train models.
+Its handling is governed by our API arrangement and Anthropic’s applicable provider terms.
 We never automatically send your evidence or journal entries; the AI seam is invoked only on the explicit actions you take in the app.
+See the Privacy Policy for current details.

 Disclaimer recap